Thorough Evaluation for Ovulatory Dysfunction

 Your fertility doctor will make a diagnosis of PCOS if you have a chronic failure to ovulate and display excessive androgen production or have evidence of insulin resistance.
 Treating ovulatory dysfunction caused by PCOS involves the use of clomiphene citrate or gonadotropins, as well as metformin in patients with insulin resistance.

 The less common cause of hypothalamic dysfunction is often seen in women with a low percentage of body fat or excessive stress.
 The most common course of treatment includes clomiphene citrate and/or gonadotropins to induce ovulation.

-The causes of ovulatory dysfunction are highly treatable and the vast majority of patients are able to successfully conceive after treatment.
-If you would like more information about treatments for ovulatory dysfunction, please contact your physician, or we are happy to connect you to an Ovation Fertility partner physician clinic.
+The causes of ovulatory dysfunction are highly treatable, and the vast majority of patients are able to successfully conceive after treatment.
+If you would like more information about treatments for ovulatory dysfunction, please contact your physician.
+We are happy to connect you to an Ovation partner physician fertility center.